 In a bear market, the offer is high and demand low.
 In basic economics, this means that the price falls.
 This means that more people will sell than to buy.

-A bear market can sometimes be associated with weak economy.
+A bear market can sometimes be associated with a weak economy.
 Investors want to spend less resources in weak economic times; A downward trend may lead investors to venture even further away.